-The Gospels, Catholic doctrine and the United States Constitution state that we are all created equal.
+The Gospels, Catholic doctrine and the Declaration of Independence state that we are all created equal.
 Sacred Heart Schools, faithful to the mission of the Ursuline Sisters, welcomes and celebrates the uniqueness that each student and faculty member brings to its campus.
 SHS is a learning community dedicated to fostering a nurturing environment of respect, acceptance, understanding and inclusion that maximizes each person's abilities and creates a climate for diversity to flourish.
 This includes but is not limited to, differences in race, ethnicity, socio-economic status, gender, learning styles and physical abilities of faculty, students and staff.

 SHS values diversity and inclusion.
 By encouraging differences in ideas, backgrounds and experiences, SHS enhances the quality of its learning environment.
-The diversity experience prepares students for responsible global citizenship.
+The diversity experience prepares students for responsible global citizenship and compassionate leadership.

 2017-2018 Student Demographics At a Glance